Drug information provided by: Micromedex

 This medicine may cause hyponatremia (low sodium in the blood).
 Check with your doctor right away if you have confusion, decreased urine output, dizziness, fast or irregular heartbeat, headache, muscle pain or cramps, nausea or vomiting, swelling of face, ankles, or hands, or unusual tiredness or weakness while you are using this medicine.

-Eslicarbazepine may cause some people to become dizzy, drowsy, clumsy, tired, or it may cause vision changes.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert or not able to see well.
+Eslicarbazepine may cause some people to be dizzy, drowsy, clumsy, tired, or have vision changes.
+Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to see well.
 If these reactions are especially bothersome, check with your doctor.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.